1. Who is eligible to go for the Overseas Education & Learning Programme (ASEAN, China and India) trip?

 Yes, it will be based on a first-come, first-served basis.
 So do hurry to register before the limited places are filled up.

-We do not offer cross-school trips at the moment.
-You are encouraged to join in the trip and make more friends from your school.
+There are limited cross-school trips available.
+You are encouraged to join your school's trip and make more friends from your school.

 You can only apply for one city at a time.